 2019 in review

-Initiated under the Department of Planning, Transport and Infrastructure (DPTI) in 2017, the South Australian Government is currently in the third phase of their building audit and rectification program.
+Initiated under the Department of Planning, Transport and Infrastructure (DPTI) in 2017, the South Australian Government is currently in the third phase of its building audit and rectification program.

-Stages one and two of the program sought to identify buildings which met necessary criteria for further investigation and compile findings across these sites.
-Following the completion of these respective stages, the State Government with the assistance of local councils are in the process of notifying building owners and occupants who are affected.
+Stages one and two of the program sought to identify buildings that met the necessary criteria for further investigation and compile findings across these sites.
+Following the completion of these respective stages, the State Government, with the assistance of local councils, are in the process of notifying building owners and occupants who are affected.